janusboandersen/frdm_kl25z_minimal_build/docs/README_template.md

 | XIP                   | Execution in Place                                                |

-# Appendix 2: Linking - just enough syntax to write GNU linker script
+# Appendix 2: Linking - GNU Linker Script Reference Summary

 GNU Linker script is [documented as part of binutils](https://sourceware.org/binutils/docs/).
 A simplified outline of the linker script structure: